danieljprice/splash/docs/getting-started.rst

-    -e, -ev           : use default options best suited to ascii evolution files (ie. energy vs time) -lm, -lowmem      : use low memory mode [applies only to sphNG data read at present] -o pixformat      : dump pixel map in specified format (use just -o for list of formats)
+    -e, -ev           : use default options best suited to ascii evolution files (ie. energy vs time) -lm, -lowmem      : use low memory mode [applies only to sphNG data read at present] -o pixformat      : dump pixel map in specified format (use just -o for list of formats) -f                : input file format to be read (ascii is default)

+   To select data formats, use the shortcuts below, or use the -f or --format command line options Multiple data formats are not support in a single instance.
+   Supported data formats:
+    -ascii            : ascii file format (default)
+    -phantom -sphng   : Phantom and sphNG codes -ndspmhd          : ndsphmd code
+    -gadget           : Gadget code
+    -seren            : Seren code
+   ..plus many others.
+Type --formats for a full list

+   The following formats support HDF5:
+    -flash            : FLASH code
+    -gadget           : Gadget code
+    -cactus           : Cactus SPH code
+    -falcon           : FalcON code
+    -amuse            : AMUSE Framework

+   add a suffix "_hdf5" to the above command line options if your data files do not end with .h5.

    Command line plotting mode: